Ike (Fire Emblem): Development

 The character designs were done by Senri Kita in Fire Emblem: Path of Radiance, an artist new to the series.
-In contrast to previous Fire Emblem games, where the protagonist was of royal blood, the main character Ike was intended to be of lower social rank, a mercenary who becomes involved in royal politics and conflict rather than being born into it.
+In contrast to several other Fire Emblem games, where the protagonist was raised as a royal, the main character Ike, despite being of Knightly lineage, was raised as a mercenary who only becomes involved in royal politics and conflict during the events of the story.
 Ike was born from the many ideas for new directions being suggested for the new 3D game, with many people wanting the protagonist everyone could empathize with.
 His status as a mercenary was a highly requested character trait by male staff.

 In Fire Emblem: Radiant Dawn, the character movements in cutscenes were mapped using motion capture, with between 100 and 150 animations per character to implement.
 The dialogue for characters was also made slightly rougher based on feedback from Path of Radiance.

-Ike's personality and blue hair is derived from Hector, the protagonist of Fire Emblem: The Blazing Blade; the game's release in Europe and North America led Ike's creators to discover that he was one of the most popular characters in the series.
+Ike's personality and blue hair are derived from Hector, the protagonist of Fire Emblem: The Blazing Blade; the game's release in Europe and North America led Ike's creators to discover that he was one of the most popular characters in the series.

 Appearances

 Ike is the primary protagonist of Fire Emblem: Path of Radiance, the plot of which centers around his efforts to repel an invasion and avenge the murder of his father.
 He also serves as one of the two main protagonists of Fire Emblem: Radiant Dawn, where he battles the forces of a corrupt goddess.
 He is also featured as a bonus character in Fire Emblem Fates and Code Name S.T.E.A.M., both of which make him playable upon the player linking their Amiibo with the game.
 He is also a playable character in Fire Emblem Heroes, being available in five variations based on his appearances in Path of Radiance and Radiant Dawn.
 Ike later reappears in Fire Emblem Engage as an Emblem.

 Outside of the Fire Emblem series, Ike was also included in a number of other Nintendo related games, including the Super Smash Bros. series.
 Ike was a playable character in Nintendo's 2008 cross-over fighting game Super Smash Bros.
 Brawl as part of the game's core fighting cast.
 One of his special moves in the game is "Aether", which is a unique skill in Path of Radiance that only he can learn.
 He uses the weapon Ragnell, a two handed-sword which he wields with one hand.
-In Super Smash Bros.
-Ultimate, this also appears as his final smash, "Mega Aether".He later appeared in the follow-up title, 2014's Super Smash Bros. for Nintendo 3DS and Wii U. Coinciding with the game's release, Ike received an amiibo figure.
+He later appeared in the follow-up title, 2014's Super Smash Bros. for Nintendo 3DS and Wii U, redesigned to match his Radiant Dawn appearance.
+Coinciding with the game's release, Ike received an amiibo figure.
 He once again appeared in 2018's Super Smash Bros.
 Ultimate, where players can choose between his appearances from Path of Radiance and Radiant Dawn.